Learn how to open a gas station or let us help you get started on your entrepreneurial journey today, with expert support guaranteed.

 These loans can provide up to $5 million in capital for a small business, but interest rates can be sizable.
 The SBA also offers grants to certain businesses, but you can also look elsewhere for independent grants and government tax incentives.

-Beyond loans, small business owners often fund their startup costs through low APR business credit cards or friends and family.
+Beyond loans, small business owners often fund their startup costs through low APR business the truth about business credit cards or friends and family.
 The former can be a good option for smaller purchases like equipment, inventory, and supplies, but you have to be able to pay off what you owe.
 The latter is also a good option if you don’t want to carry interest, but if things go sour, it can ruin relationships.

 Different gas stations require different equipment, and yours may range from car wash supplies to hydraulic lifts for auto repair to kitchen equipment.
 You’ll also need things like gas pumps (for standard and diesel fuels), dispensers, hoses, nozzles, squeegees, fuel stock, convenience store stock, and car accessories.
 Consult a wholesaler or like-minded business owner to determine your ultimate needs.